Boosting the Cycle Counting Power of Graph Neural Networks with I$^2$-GNNs: Experiments

 \section{Experiments}

-This section aims to validate our theoretical results and study I$^2$-GNNs' empirical performance.
+This section aims to validate our theoretical results and study I$^2$-GNNs' empirical performance (\href{https://github.com/GraphPKU/I2GNN}{https://github.com/GraphPKU/I2GNN}.).
 Particularly, we focus on the following questions:\\ \textbf{Q1}: Does the discriminative power of I$^2$-GNNs increase compared to Subgraph MPNNs?\\ \textbf{Q2}: Can I$^2$-GNNs reach their theoretical counting power? \\ \textbf{Q3}: How do I$^2$-GNNs perform compared to MPNNs, Subgraph MPNNs and other state-of-the-art GNN models on open benchmarks for graphs?

 Note that in the experiments, shortest path distance (SPD) labeling~\cite{li2020distance} is uniformly used as an alternative to identity labeling in I$^2$-GNNs.
 SPD labeling is also used in Nested GNNs~\cite{zhang2021nested} and GNNAK~\cite{zhao2021stars}.
 Theoretically SPD labeling has the same representational power as identity labeling.
 We study the effects of SPD labeling in Appendix \ref{app-ab}.